Romainmôtier Priory

 Romainmôtier Priory is a former Cluniac priory in the municipality of Romainmôtier-Envy in the canton of Vaud in Switzerland.
 The monastery was founded by Romanus of Condat, after whom it was named.
-It is entered on the Swiss inventory of cultural property of national and regional significance.
+It is entered on the Swiss Inventory of Cultural Property of National and Regional Significance.

 History

-Early Monastery
+Early monastery

 The first monastery at Romainmôtier was built in approximately 450 AD by Romanus of Condat.
-Romanus was born in 390 AD and died on the 28th of February 463 AD.
-At the age of 35, he went into the lonely region of Condat to live as a hermit, later followed by his brother Lupicinus.
-A large number of scholars, amongst whom was Saint Eugendus, placed themselves under the direction of the two holy brothers, who founded several monasteries including Romainmôtier (Romanum monasterium) in the canton of Vaud in Switzerland.
-Romanus was ordained a priest by Saint Hilary of Arles in 444 AD, and with Lupicinus he directed these monasteries until his death.
+Romanus was born in 390 and died on the 28th of February 463.
+At the age of 35, he went into the region of Condat to live as a hermit, later followed by his brother Lupicinus.
+Many scholars, including Saint Eugendus, placed themselves under the direction of the two brothers, who founded several monasteries, including Romainmôtier (Romanum monasterium), in the canton of Vaud in Switzerland.
+Romanus was ordained a priest by Saint Hilary of Arles in 444, and, with Lupicinus, he directed these monasteries until his death.
 Two lives of him are in existence: one by Gregory of Tours in the "Liber vitae patrum", and an anonymous "Vita Sanctorum Romani, Lupicini, Eugendi".
-It was Gregory of Tours that dated the building of the monastery to 450 AD.
+It was Gregory of Tours that dated the building of the monastery to 450.
 Only a rhymed chronicle from the 13th century and the writings of Commissioner Aymonnet Pollen (1519) describe the founding of Romainmôtier Priory.
-Excavations carried out between 1905 - 1915 discovered traces of a church dating from the early 5th century, which confirmed the given date.
+Excavations carried out between 1905 and 1915 discovered traces of a church dating from the early 5th century, which confirmed the given date.
 In the 6th century, there is a record of an abbot Florianus who was abbas ex monasterio de Romeno, which is thought to be Romainmôtier.